ericspod/X4DF/README.md

 ## Mesh Definition

+A mesh is composed of a set of spatial nodes, possibly a topology index which nodes define geometric elements, and fields defining data for each node or each element.
+The above example defines a mesh with one node array `nodesmat` storing three nodes, and one topology array `trismat` defining one triangle using nodes 1, 0, and 2 in that order.
+A mesh can have multiple node arrays if it is time-dependent in which case each array defines node positions at a given point in time.
+Multiple topologies can also be present if a field uses a different topology from mesh itself, in which case the field topology must have the same geometry as the mesh topology.
+The element type of a topology defines its geometry, order, and basis function, in the above example `Tri1NL` defines triangles using linear nodal lagrange as the basis.

+The `mesh` XML element has a single attribute `name` which gives that mesh its name, and the following elements:
+ * `TimeScheme` (optional) - defines the start time of a time-dependent mesh and the step (interval) between timesteps, these are stored as `start` and `step` attributes containing floating point numbers
+ * `Nodes` (one or more) - defines a node array and its properties.
+The `src` attribute states the name of the array storing the data, the optional `initialnodes` attributes names an array storing initial node positions if those given in `src` are offsets from these, and the optional `timestep` attribute states the floating point time these nodes occur at.
+ * `Topology` (zero or more) - defines a topology which is an array of node indices.
+The `name` attribute gives the topology a name, `src` states which array stores the index data, optional `elemtype` gives the element type definition, and the optional `spatial` stores true if this topology defines spatial geometry or false if it is a field topology.

 ## Image Definition

 ## Array Definition

 The `array` XML elements specify and optionally contain arbitrary array data which can be stored as text or as binary data, either in the XML document or in separate data files.
-In the XML text data is stored directly, binary data (compressed or uncompressed) must be encoded in base64 to ensure the file remains a valid text document otherwise it must be stored in a separate file.
+In the XML text data is stored directly, binary data (compressed or uncompressed) must be encoded in base64 to ensure the file remains a valid text document, otherwise it must be stored in a separate file.

 The `array` XML element uses these attributes:
  * `name` - name of the array, used to reference the array data in other parts of the document
- * `shape` (optional for text only) - shape of the array, a space separated tuple of positive integer values
+ * `shape` (optional for ascii only) - shape of the array, a space separated tuple of positive integer values
  * `dimorder` (optional) - a text specifier indicating the order dimensions (unused for now)
  * `type` (optional) - type of the array elements, defaults to `float32`
  * `format` (optional) - states the data format, defaults to `ascii`